Germany has increased funding for product development partnerships in recent years

-In 2016, Germany provided US$43 million for research and development (R&D) on poverty-related and neglected diseases (PRNDs), according to G-FINDER data, referred to as ‘global health R&D’ in this profile.
-This makes Germany the sixth-largest public funder of R&D for PRNDs in 2016 (in absolute terms).
-Health R&D and PRNDs are highlighted as a priority in Germany’s 2017-2021 coalition treaty.
+In 2017, Germany provided US$65 million for research and development (R&D) on poverty-related and neglected diseases (PRNDs), according to G-FINDER data (referred to as ‘global health R&D’ in this profile).
+This makes Germany the fifth-largest public funder of R&D for PRNDs in 2017 (in absolute terms).
+Health R&D and PRNDs are highlighted as a priority in Germany’s 2017 to 2021 coalition treaty.
+These figures may differ from the trend numbers presented in the chart due to changes in the scope of the G-FINDER survey from year to year.

-A major instrument to channel Germany’s funding is the current product development partnership (PDP) call, which runs from 2016 to 2020.
-For this call, the Federal Ministry of Education and Research (BMBF) has contributed €50 million (US$55 million), a doubling of the call that ran from 2011 to 2015.
-The current PDP supports R&D on neglected tropical diseases and diseases primarily affecting children in the world’s poorest regions, including HIV/AIDS, tuberculosis, and malaria.
-In addition, the BMBF has increased its funding to the European & Developing Countries Clinical Trials Partnership (EDCTP), from €10 million (US$11 million) for 2003-2013 to €30 million (US$33 million) for 2014-2020.
-Recent EDCTP funding was focused on HIV/AIDS, malaria, and tuberculosis.
+A major instrument to channel Germany’s R&D funding is through product development partnerships (PDPs, 20% of funding in 2017).
+For the current PDP call (2016 to 2021) the Federal Ministry of Education and Research (BMBF) has contributed €50 million (US$56 million), a doubling of the contribution for the previous call from 2011 to 2015.
+The current PDP supports R&D on neglected tropical diseases and diseases primarily affecting children in the world’s poorest regions, including HIV/AIDS, tuberculosis (TB), and malaria.
+In addition, the BMBF has increased its funding to the European & Developing Countries Clinical Trials Partnership (EDCTP), from €10 million (US$11 million) for 2003 to 2013 to €30 million (US$34 million) for 2014 to 2020.
+Recent EDCTP funding was focused on HIV/AIDS, malaria, and TB.

 BMBF-funded PDPs 2016-2020: